Motion-Boundary-Driven Unsupervised Surgical Instrument Segmentation in Low-Quality Optical Flow: Experiments

 \subsection{Datasets and Evaluation Metrics}

-For our experimental analysis, we used datasets from the MICCAI EndoVis 2017 Robotic Instrument Segmentation Challenge.
+We implemented our experiments on datasets from the MICCAI EndoVis 2017 Robotic Instrument Segmentation Challenge.
 This dataset features 8 sets, each with 225 frames of stereo camera footage recorded by the da Vinci Xi surgical robot during various pig surgery procedures.
-Each frame has been meticulously annotated by experts, identifying distinct parts of robotic surgical instruments, categorizing them into rigid axes, articulated wrists, grommets, and a miscellaneous category for additional instruments like laparoscopic tools or drop-in ultrasound probes.
+Each frame has been meticulously annotated by experts, with identifed distinct parts of robotic surgical instruments.
+These instruments have been further categorised into rigid axes, articulated wrists, grommets, and a miscellaneous category for additional instruments like laparoscopic tools or drop-in ultrasound probes.
 We explored two variations of the EndoVis 2017 dataset for our study: EndoVis 2017 VOS and EndoVis 2017 Challenge.
 The VOS version includes laparoscopic tools and ultrasound probes as per Sestini et al. \cite{sestini2023fun}, while the Challenge version adheres to the original competition guidelines by excluding the `other label' category.
 In the evaluation, we followed the same conventions and the same data partitioning and performed a 4-fold cross-validation on both the VOS and the challenge versions of the dataset~\cite{jin2019incorporating}.
-Our primary evaluation metric is the mean Intersection-over-Union (mIoU), consistent with the benchmarks set in the MICCAI EndoVis 2017 Challenge and subsequent research in the field.
+Our main evaluation metric is the mean Intersection-over-Union (mIoU), consistent with the benchmarks set in the MICCAI EndoVis 2017 Challenge and subsequent research in the field.